posit-conf-2023/shiny-r-ui-exercises/README.md

 ## App structure

 This app leveraging `{golem}` is composed of 6 modules.
-The main module is `mod_poke_select`, which returns the selected pokemon (picker input) as well as its variant (shiny or not).
+The main module is `mod_poke_select`, which returns the selected Pokemon (picker input) as well as its variant (shiny or not).
 Those data are passed to other modules.
-General pokemon data, namely `poke_data`, have been pre-processed for you so you don’t have to focus on the data wrangling but the UI design (This also avoids us to flood the underlying API with too many requests).
+General Pokemon data, namely `poke_data`, have been pre-processed for you so you don’t have to focus on the data wrangling but the UI design (This also avoids us to flood the underlying API with too many requests).

-If you’re more curious, browse to `inst/doc` and have a look to:
+If you’re more curious, browse to `inst/app-doc` and have a look to:

 - `data-doc.html`: htmlwidget showing the data structure for the first pokemon, so you get an idea on what is available to you.